cj81499/packages/com.cj81499.cjGlyphs/cjTodo.md

 ## /u/cj81499

-- Settings Icons
+- Settings Icons (Belongs in Glyphs rather than cjGlyphs?)
-- Delete Chrome icon (In favor of the one included with Glyphs)
+- Delete Chrome (In favor of the one included with Glyphs)
+- Delete iCleaner (In favor of the one included with Glyphs)
-- Redo Measure
+- Update Measure